argilla-io/argilla/docs/_source/practical_guides/fine_tune.md

 ##### Background

 With the rise of chat-oriented models under OpenAI's ChatGPT, we have seen a lot of interest in the use of LLMs for chat-oriented tasks.
 The main difference between chat-oriented models and the other LLMs is that they are trained on a differently formatted dataset.
 Instead of using a dataset of prompts and responses, they are trained on a dataset of conversations.
-This allows them to generate more conversational responses.
+This allows them to generate responses that are more conversational.
 And, OpenAI does support fine-tuning LLMs for chat-completion use cases.
 More information at https://openai.com/blog/gpt-3-5-turbo-fine-tuning-and-api-updates.

 ::::{tab-set}